AE9RB/iambino/README.md

 Next, use the "Upload" option in the file menu to program the hardware.
 If you don't get any errors then you can proceed to installing the shield with the power disconnected.
 If it boots to the LCD saying "IAMBINO" then you are done.

-## EEPROM Reset
+## EEPROM Erase

 The Iambino settings and messages are stored in EEPROM.
-It some cases it may be necessary to manually force a reset.
-Holding the red button down while resetting the device will bring up a reset menu.
+It some cases it may be necessary to perform a manual erasure.
+Holding the red button down while resetting the device will bring up the EEPROM menu.
 Use the black buttons to select an option and the red button to execute.

  * CANCEL - Do nothing, boot normal.
  * SETTINGS - Erase the settings but not the messages.